webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

   - Archiver Process.
 Redo Log Archiver.
 Copy redo log file to storage after 'log switch' has occurred.
   - multiple ARC instances can be used for redundancy to store files in multiple locations.
   - switch logs, activates archiver process.
+  - **Archive Log**
+    - setting this will write archive of REDO logs.
+    - golden gate uses archive logs.
+    - ``
   - ![arc](img/arc.PNG)
   - ![background process](img/background_process.png)
 - **CKPT**
+  - Checkpoint.
+Data recovery.
+Ensures data consistency. faster recovery process.
-  - Checkpoint. when **all dirty buffers** are **written to data files**, a checkpoint is created.
+  - when **all dirty buffers** are **written to data files**, a checkpoint is created.
   - CKPT generates a unique **SCN(sequential change number)**.
-  - writes this to the head of the **control file**.
+  - ONLY writes this to the head of the **control file**.
-  - because **all data files** headers must be updated and can be extensive, the DBWn writes the checkpoint when it writes dirty buffers to data files.
-  - this ensures data consistency. faster recovery process.
+  - WAKEs up the DBWn to write the Checkpoint SCN to **data file** headers.
   - occur automatically when a redo log file is full(log switch).
   - ![ckpt scn](img/ckpt_scn.PNG)
 - **DBWn**